GaaraZhu/serverless-app-client-credentials-to-ssm/README.md

 Export Cognito app client credentials to SSM Parameter store

 # Background
 Amazon Cognito is a powerful service for application authentication, authorization, and user management .
 When working with µservice applications, we can use AWS Cognito user pool authentication for a fine-grained service-to-service access control where each service has a dedicated resoruce server with pre-defined scopes for its resources(API Gateway, Lambda etc), and a dedicated app client with limited scopes it needs to access external resources.
-The service-to-service communication starts with a user pool sign-in with the app client credentials and a JWT token will be returned to access target service resource.
+The service-to-service communication starts with a user pool sign-in with the app client credentials and a JWT token will be returned to access target service resource.<br/>
 We used to copy and paste the app client credentials manually from AWS console to SSM Parameter store and have our services pull them at runtime.
 But with the increasing numbers of µservices, we need a tool to do this securely and automatically for us.

 # How it works